valnyx17/git-convention/README.md

 - why we use squash when we do feature -> dev prs
 - why we use merge when we use dev -> main prs

+---
 ### main branch

+the main branch in a github flow repository is `main`. it could also be called `master`, `trunk`, etc.

+this branch is best described as the `production` branch.

+whenever you make a pr from dev (main development branch) to this branch, you are essentially releasing a new version of your software.

+what version means is up to you.

+whenever you release a new version, you tag it (`git tag` or github's web ui).

+tagging also allows for easy CD.

+---

 ### dev branch